-&lt;sup>61 Provider's FPP at 11.
+&lt;sup>58 Provider's FPP at 11.

-Accordingly, what the Provider points to as written or published CMS "policy" on how to calculate the VDA payment was not, in fact, such a policy.
+Accordingly, what Mercy points to as written or published CMS "policy" on how to calculate the VDA payment was not actually a policy.

-Moreover, the fact that the Medicare Contractor may have previously calculated VDAs differently does not automatically mean there is a departure from a Medicare program "policy."
-The Board notes that the D.C.
+Moreover, the fact that the Medicare Contractor may have previously calculated VDAs differently does not automatically make that prior methodology a "CMS policy" nor does it signal a departure from a Medicare program "policy."
+Contrary to Mercy's assertions, this is different than the situation addressed by the Supreme Court in Allina, where a new substantive reimbursement policy was announced on the CMS website and applied nationwide to all hospitals at one time.
+Further, the Board notes that the D.C.
 Circuit has confirmed that substantive Medicare reimbursement policy can be adopted through case-by-case adjudication.
-This is different than the situation discussed by the Supreme Court in Allina, where a new substantive reimbursement policy was announced on the CMS website and was applied nationwide to all hospitals at one time.
-Indeed, the Board notes that VDA calculations, by their very nature, are provider specific and subject to appeal, as delineated at 42 C.F.R. § 412.92(e)(3).
-Moreover, the Board has had long standing disagreements with Medicare contractors and the Administrator on their different interpretations and application of the relevant statutes, regulations and Manual guidance regarding the calculation of VDAs.
-Accordingly, the Board rejects the Provider's argument.
+Indeed, the Board observes that VDA calculations, by their very nature, are provider specific and subject to appeal, as delineated at 42 C.F.R. § 412.92(e)(3).
+Accordingly, the Board rejects Mercy's Allina argument.

+On the other hand, as explained supra, the Board has had long standing disagreements with Medicare contractors and the Administrator on their different interpretations and applications of the relevant statutes, regulations and Manual guidance regarding the calculation of VDAs.
+Accordingly, the Board will calculate the VDA payment to ensure that Mercy is fully compensated for its variable costs, related to its actual Medicare patient load in the current year, as well as its full fixed costs in that year.

-As the Board does not have the IPPS actuarial data to determine the split between fixed and variable costs related to each DRG payment.
-Therefore, the Board opts to use the Medicare Contractor's fixed/variable cost percentages as a proxy.
-In this case, the Medicare Contractor determined that Riverside's fixed costs (which includes semi-fixed costs) were 90.22 percent of Riverside's Medicare costs for FY 2013.
+As the Board does not have the IPPS actuarial data to determine the split between fixed and variable costs related to each DRG payment, the Board opts to use the Medicare Contractor's fixed/variable cost percentages as a proxy.
+In this case, the Medicare Contractor determined that Mercy's fixed costs (which includes semi-fixed costs) were 87.27 percent of Mercy's Medicare costs for FY 2010.
 Applying the rationale described above, the Board finds the VDA in this case should be calculated as follows: